Cron

 ## LICENSE and README.md

-Write the contents of the README.md and LICENSE and files.&#x20;
+Write the contents of the `README.md` and `LICENSE` files.

-According to the cron section within the Private Plugins page, the manifest.toml should look like:
+According to the Cron section of the Private Plugins page, `manifest.toml` should look like this:

 ```